 Skip to main content

-Every year in the United States, influenza kills thousands to tens of thousands of people.
-Probably the best example of how devastating influenza can be was the influenza pandemic in 1918 — this worldwide outbreak killed between 50 and 100 million people in a single influenza season.
+Influenza kills thousands to tens of thousands of people every year in the U.S. Often, these deaths do not make headlines, so people don’t realize how many lives this infection takes.
+Probably the best example of how devastating influenza can be was the influenza pandemic in 1918.
+This worldwide outbreak killed between 50 million and 100 million people in a single influenza season.

 The disease